Darkside73/webpacked/README.md

 </html>
 ```

-Where `'application'` is a one of the your entry points in webpack config.
+Where `application` is a one of the your entry points in webpack config.

-NOTE: if you using [common chunks optimization](https://webpack.github.io/docs/code-splitting.html#split-app-and-vendor-code) (it is so indeed in production most likely), these helpers may produce additional CSS/Javascript include tag for that common bundle.
+**NOTE**: if you using [common chunks optimization](https://webpack.github.io/docs/code-splitting.html#split-app-and-vendor-code) (it is so indeed in production most likely), these helpers may produce additional CSS/Javascript include tag for that common bundle.

 You should not concern about including any extra scripts to get hot module reloading works: it integrates transparently through a same webpack manifest file.